1. Home: Explore careers

 Career path and progression

-You could become a lead engineer, with overall responsibility for managing a project.
+You could become a lead engineer and be responsible for managing projects.

-You could also specialise in a particular area of robotics, for example self-driving vehicles, space exploration, surgical instruments or deep ocean research.
+You could also specialise in a particular area of robotics, for example:

 Current opportunities